AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_09_CONTEXT.md

 **Guidance**

-This assertion is satisfied to the extent that we have identified misbehaviours that can interfere with the Expectations of XYZ, and can demonstrate what happens when they occur.
+This assertion is satisfied to the extent that we have identified misbehaviours that can interfere with the Expectations of uProtocol, and can demonstrate what happens when they occur.

-After defining what we expect from XYZ in TA-A_08, we need to analyse what could go wrong.
+After defining what we expect from uProtocol in TA-A_08, we need to analyse what could go wrong.
 This may be achieved by:

 * applying risk/hazard analysis techniques (e.g. HAZOP, FMEDA, STPA)